 Throughout the approval process, we will conduct a wide range of scientific and technical studies at the proposed site to understand how to design and operate the proposed quarry in a way that effectively manages potential effects and optimizes any benefits to the surrounding area.

-Some of these studies are already under way, or will soon be, and will continue for several months so that seasonal variations can be taken into account.
 Results of these studies will be posted regularly in the Documents section of our website.

 - Archaeological Assessment

-- Hydrogeological Assessment
+- Hydrogeological (Water) Assessment

 - Natural Environment Assessment